Optimize your company’s growth with fast, reliable and effective development strategies to produce user-centric products and platforms.

-Given this approach, releases are frequent throughout the development of the project, allowing greater flexibility in developing and evolving a project as it's built.
+Given this approach, releases are frequent at an Agile software company throughout the development of the project, allowing greater flexibility in developing and evolving a project as it's built.
 The team continues collaborating and iterating on releases until the completion of the project.

 Scrum is a framework that enables better collaboration between teams.
 The framework encourages teams to self-organize, learn from their experiences and continuously reflect on their success and failures to facilitate regular improvement.

 Scrum is typically used in software development, however, the framework is applicable to nearly any project or team.
 At its core, it describes a set of tools, meetings and work roles that help teams better manage and structure their work.

 The primary unit of Scrum is a small team consisting of a product owner, a Scrum Master and the professionals working on the project.
 There are no hierarchies or sub-teams — it’s a cohesive unit focused on a single objective at a time.